tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 In short, I spend a lot of both professional and personal time on the web - grabbing, saving, sending and bookmarking URLs.

-What if we could work with URLs in a way that embraced their weight and was designed for web foraging?
+What if we could work with URLs in a way that embraced their weight.
+That was designed for web foraging?

 Say hello to **⚡ Electric Tables**.
 It's a little research project and prototype to explore the idea of structured data, personal databases and web as texture.